loopandlearn/news/docs/index.md

 ## Upcoming Open Mics

-Our next Open Mic is on Saturday, Sept.
-27, and we’d love to give a special shoutout to Trio users -and those who are curious about Trio- to join us for this one!
+Our next Open Mic is on Saturday, Oct.
+25, and we’d love to give a special shoutout to Trio users -and those who are curious about Trio- to join us for this one!
 Of course, that doesn’t mean anyone else is left out; everyone is always welcome and invited!

 _<span translate="no">Loop and Learn</span>_: Informal Discussion (`Open Mic`) virtual meetings are scheduled on the second Thursday of each month and the fourth Saturday of each month.